benoitkugler/gomacro/readme.md

 This module tries to be as smart and general as possible, but relies on special comments when desambiguation is required.

+- The following struct fields are ignored:
+  - unexported
+  - with a 'json' tag '-'
+  - with a 'gomacro' tag 'ignore'
 - Definition of a constant which is not an enumeration: add `// gomacro:no-enum`
 - Rely on an external generated file: add the `gomacro-extern:"<pkg>:<mode1>:<targetFile1>:<mode2>:<targetFile2>"` tag to struct fields
 - Types with name containing "Date" and with underlying time.Time are considered as date